-Construct, erect, install, or repair structures and fixtures made of wood, such as concrete forms; building frameworks, including partitions, joists, studding, and rafters; and wood stairways, window and door frames, and hardwood floors.
-May also install cabinets, siding, drywall and batt or roll insulation.
-Includes brattice builders who build doors or brattices (ventilation walls or partitions) in underground passageways
+What they do: Construct, erect, install, or repair structures and fixtures made of wood and comparable materials, such as concrete forms; building frameworks, including partitions, joists, studding, and rafters; and wood stairways, window and door frames, and hardwood floors.
+May also install cabinets, siding, drywall, and batt or roll insulation.
+Includes brattice builders who build doors or brattices (ventilation walls or partitions) in underground passageways.

 - Follow established safety rules and regulations and maintain a safe and clean environment.